isomerpages/ago-corp/Resources/news-and-events/_posts/2025-11-11-post-AGO Singapore assumes ASEANSAI Chairmanship at the 8th ASEANSAI Summit.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/News_Events_Photos/8th ASEANSAI Summit/8th_ASEANSAI___1_96.jpg">
 </div>
 <p>SAI Singapore was one of the participants of the DCM</p>
+<p>th ASEANSAI Summit</p>
+<p>The Summit took place on 13 November 2025,</p>
+<p>marking a significant milestone as the first time SAI Singapore served
+as host for this key biennial ASEANSAI event.</p>
+<p>The event welcomed 81 delegates from 15 countries.
+Beyond representatives
+from all 10 ASEANSAI members, the Summit was attended by partner SAIs/organisations from Canada, China, Sweden, and Switzerland.
+Following Timor-Leste’s historic admission into ASEAN at the 47th ASEAN Summit in Malaysia, SAI Singapore and the other ASEANSAI members were honoured to have SAI Timor-Leste joining the Summit.</p>
+<p>Ms Indranee Rajah, Minister in the Prime Minister's Office and Second
+Minister for Finance and National Development, delivered the opening address as Guest of Honour.
+Highlighting that SAI Singapore assuming the chairmanship of ASEANSAI for the first time was a particularly meaningful milestone as it coincided with Singapore’s 60th year of independence, Ms Indranee also said that ASEANSAI goes beyond being an arena for professional engagement to reflecting the shared commitment among ASEAN member states to regional co-operation, good governance, and growth.</p>
+<p>The opening ceremony was enriched by a musical performance from the Xinmin
+Nightingales from Xinmin Primary School, which provided an engaging start to the proceedings.</p>
+<p>During the Summit, SAI Singapore formally transitioned from its role as
+ASEANSAI Vice Chair (2023-2025) to assume Chairmanship for the 2025-2027 term, while SAI Thailand took over as Vice Chair.
+Key approvals included the ASEANSAI Annual Results Report 2025 covering Committees and Secretariat activities, the ASEANSAI Strategic Plan 2026-2029 and appointment of Chairmanship of the various Committees.</p>
+<p></p>
+<p></p>